Herding

 The Beger Picard was at last introduced to the rest of the world in 2005, thanks to the family movie Because of Winn-Dixie.
 This film starred a Berger Picard and it inspired dog breeder Betsy Richards to found the Berger Picard Club of America that same.
 In 2015, the breed was recognised by the American Kennel Club.

-Berger Picards love a high-energy household, which would suggest they're best suited for families.
+Berger Picards love a high-energy household, which would suggest they’re best suited for families.
 However, they may be dangerous to have around young children, as erratic movement can trigger a herding response from them.
-Families with bigger kids, who know how to be responsible around a Berger Picard, would, therefore, be a good match.
+Families with older kids, who know how to be responsible around a Berger Picard, would, therefore, be a good match.

 Their size mixed with their energy makes them pretty boisterous around the house, so they should only be taken on by families who can manage it.
 They’re also too big and too energetic for apartments – they need plenty of space to run around and burn out their energy.